daniel-le97/leploy/docs/index.md

 hero:
   name: "Leploy"
   text: "A self-hosted platform as a service"
-  tagline: My great project tagline
+  tagline: built with bun and nuxt
   actions:
     - theme: brand
       text: Markdown Examples